LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

              will build the TPLs for the clang 10.0.0 compiler.
 Please see the ``scripts/spack/specs.json`` file for available specs.

 #.
-When you are confident that everything is correct, log in as user
+When you are confident that everything is correct, become the service user
-   ``atk`` to each of the machines named in Axom's standard host-configs and run
+   ``atk``, which requires a certain level of permission, on to each of the machines named in Axom's standard host-configs.
+Run the following script which will build all specs for the machine you are on:

-   $ scripts/llnl/build_tpl.py
+   ``$ scripts/llnl/build_tpl.py``

    This will do all of the standard installations in the shared directories used by Axom developers.
 When completed, they will produce new host-config